 Never before has legislation so unpopular with the American people been passed on a straight party line vote.

-Never before has the fate of one sixth of our economy been so dependent on backroom deals and payoffs, the full extent of which may not be known for years.
+Never before has the fate of one-sixth of our economy been so dependent on backroom deals and payoffs, the full extent of which may not be known for years.

-To defend this abomination, the White House did not send the health reform director, Nancy Ann DeParl, or budget director Peter Orzog.
+To defend this abomination, the White House did not send the health reform director Nancy Ann DeParl or budget director Peter Orzog.

-And he did so by saying, hey, don't worry, we are making sure that we're going to cut back on the uh amount of salary CEOs can get at the insurance companies.
+They sent political consultant David Axelrod to defend the bill, and he did so by saying, hey, don't worry, we are making sure that we're going to cut back on the amount of salary CEOs can get at the insurance companies.

-But this bill busts the federal budget, contrary to what Obama lied about this morning before this program started talking about all the deficit reduction.
+But this bill busts the federal budget contrary to what Obama lied about this morning before this program started talking about all the deficit reduction.

 It busts state budgets as well.